hyperledger/fabric/docs/source/build_network.rst

 ----------------

-We will use the ``cryptogen`` tool to generate the cryptographic material (x509 certs) for our various network entities.
+We will use the ``cryptogen`` tool to generate the cryptographic material (x509 certs and signing keys) for our various network entities.
 These certificates are representative of identities, and they allow for sign/verify authentication to take place as our entities communicate and transact.